gbouras13/pharokka/docs/benchmarking.md

 | Annotated Function CDS                         | 9341                         | 9228                         | 14461              |
 | Unknown Function CDS                           | 129287                       | 81269                        | 75341              |

-pharokka scales well for large metavirome datasets due to the speed of mmseqs2.
-In fact, as the size of the input file increases, the extra time taken is required for running gene prediction (particularly PHANOTATE) and tRNA-scan SE2 - the time taken to conduct mmseqs2 searches remain small due to its many vs many approach.
+`pharokka` scales well for large metavirome datasets due to the speed of MMseqs2.
+In fact, as the size of the input file increases, the extra time taken is required for running gene prediction (particularly PHANOTATE) and tRNA-scan SE2 - the time taken to conduct MMseqs2 searches remain small due to its many vs many approach.

-If you require  fast annotations of extremely large datasets (i.e. thousands of input contigs), running pharokka with Prodigal is recommended.
+If you require  fast annotations of extremely large datasets (i.e. thousands of input contigs), running `pharokka` with Prodigal is recommended.